 In order to improve community engagement and empower the members of the MPO committees tasked with making important transportation-related decisions, the MPO staff will develop a series of MPO primers related to the various programs and projects under its purview.
-The primers are intended to provide a thorough, but simplified explanation of programs such as the TIP, Transportation Performance Measures, highway funding mechanisms, and the Long Range Transportation Plan, as well as the purpose and structure of the MPO itself.
+The

-Series of primers available in the MPO office and online used for better informing the public, committee members, elected officials and others of various projects and programs that may be of interest.
+Series of primers available in the MPO office and online used for better informing the public, committee members, elected officials, and others of various projects and programs that may be of interest.